 52. If your XP or Vista computer is not using NFTS, make sure you convert your FAT disk to the NTFS file system.

 53. Update all of your drivers in Windows, including chipset and motherboard drivers to their latest versions.

-56. Remove unnecessary or old programs from the Add/Remove dialog of the Control Panel.
+56. Remove unnecessary or old programs from the Add/Remove or Programs and Features dialog in the Control Panel.

 57. Use a program click memtest86 or Prime95 to check for bad memory on your PC.

 58. Determine your BIOS version and check the manufactures website to see if you need to update your BIOS.

 59. Every once in awhile, clean your mouse, keyboard and computer fans of dust and other buildup.

 60. Replace a slow 5400 RPM hard drive with a faster 7200 RPM drive, SATA drive, SSD drive or SAS drive.
 Here’s how you can check the RPM of your hard drive.

 61. Changing from Master/Slave to Cable Select on your hard drive configuration can significantly decrease your boot time.

 63. Remove extra toolbars from your Windows taskbar and from your Internet browser.